Cloufish/Awesome-Worldwide-ITSecurity-Specialists/README.md

 # Awesome-Worldwide-ITSecurity-Specialists
 This repo is for people that are searching for IT Security Specialists in their native language, or for people that are language learners and just want to immerse more and include IT Security videos in their language learning process.

-It mostly concentrate to Youtube channels, however if someone has a valuable blog, twitter or twitch.tv account this also suffices the needs! :)
+It mostly concentrate to Youtube channels.
+That's because Youtube is one of the most comfortable for most of people, and it can give better perception about the person :)

 Keep in mind that one individual cannot be assigned to category always properly, he can for example specialize in more than one field for example Penetration Testing + IT Security Consultant etc..